Skip to content (Press enter)

 For FOREIGN companies whose debt or equity securities trade in a public market in the jurisdiction:

-Are all or some foreign companies whose securities trade in a public market either REQUIRED or PERMITTED to use IFRS Standards in their consolidated financial statements?
+Are all or some foreign companies whose securities trade in a public market either REQUIRED or PERMITTED to use IFRS Accounting Standards in their consolidated financial statements?

 Yes.